Skip to Main Content

 Here are the main benefits of refinancing an ARM to a fixed-rate mortgage:

 • Your payments are always the same: A fixed-rate mortgage gives you the certainty of predictable payments.
-Rather than wondering how the market and economic trends will impact your adjustable rate — and consequently your monthly payments — you’ll enjoy a bill that never changes for the entire loan term.
+Rather than wondering how the market and economic trends will impact your adjustable rate — and consequently your monthly payments — you can rely on a consistent cost that won’t change over the course of the loan.

 • You can budget more easily: With a fixed-rate loan, the stable sum you put toward your major housing cost allows you to more effectively budget for the other expenses in your life, both now and in the future.